Everest Three High Passes Trek

 Waterproof clothes are handy in case the weather decides to surprise you.
 Trekking pants, gloves, a hat, a scarf, and boots you have already broken in will save your feet from a lot of complaining.

 Some gear really makes the trek easier.
-A backpack with a rain cover, trekking poles to stop your knees from screaming on steep parts, and a sleeping bag for teahouses are worth carrying.
-Sunglasses and sunscreen are non-negotiable because the sun is brutal up here.
+A backpack with a rain cover.
+Trekking poles are useful for maintaining balance on steep ascents and long descents during the high pass crossings.
+Although this is a teahouse trek in Nepal, carrying sleeping bag is also very helpful, especially for your winter trek.
+Sunglasses and sunscreen are non negotiable because the sun is brutal up here.
 Water bottles or a hydration system are essential because there will be long days where you will be really glad you brought them.

 And finally, the small things that make a big difference.
 Lip balm, moisturizer, a tiny first aid kit, and any personal medication are lifesavers in the dry mountain air.
 Bring a camera or phone because some of the views are too good not to capture.
 Keep your permits and travel documents handy and then just focus on enjoying the Everest Base Camp trek with three high passes.
 Once you are on the trail, the mountains do the rest.